May 21, 2019

 - Documenting family history.
 Furnishing the next generation with the unique genealogy and family history and stories experienced firsthand is a treasure that only older adults can offer.
 Help your loved one record his / her lifetime legacy in a scrapbook, writing, or video recording, and then share with relatives.

 Trust Continuum, providers of quality services for home care management and personalized in-home support that will help older adults find meaning and purpose, while continuing to be secure and comfortable within the familiarity of home.
-Our senior home care in Clayton or the surrounding areas can supply transportation to engaging and enjoyable activities, help plan and implement ideas to accomplish right at home, or help with some of the daily tasks in the house, including cleaning and cooking, allowing family members to experience high quality time together.
+Our home care in Clayton, MO or the surrounding areas can supply transportation to engaging and enjoyable activities, help plan and implement ideas to accomplish right at home, or help with some of the daily tasks in the house, including cleaning and cooking, allowing family members to experience high quality time together.
 You can reach us any time at (314) 863-9912.